-ARRANGEMENTS WITH IFC
+ARRANGEMENTS WITH TEC

 On July 1, 2003, IMH purchased from Joseph R. Tomkinson, our Chairman, CEO and a director, William S. Ashmore, our Chief Operating Officer, President and a director, and the Johnson Revocable Living Trust, of which Richard J. Johnson, IMH's Executive Vice President and CFO, all of the outstanding shares of common stock of IFC for aggregate consideration of \$750,000 which resulted in goodwill of approximately \$486,000.
 Mr. Tomkinson elected to receive \$125,000 worth of his consideration for the sale of his IFC shares of common stock in the form of 7,687 shares of IMH common stock and the balance in cash.
 Each of Messer's.
 Tomkinson and Ashmore and the Johnson Revocable Living Trust owned one-third of the outstanding common stock of IFC.
 Joseph R. Tomkinson is also IFC's CEO and a director, William S. Ashmore is also IFC's President and a director, and Richard J. Johnson is also CFO and a director of IFC.
 The fairness opinion related to the purchase of IFC by IMH, as rendered by an independent financial advisor, and the subsequent transaction was approved by the board of directors.
 The common stock of IFC represents 1% of the economic interest in IFC.
-IMH currently owns all of the outstanding common and preferred stock of IFC's common stock, as of July 1, 2003 IMH began to consolidate IFC as of that date.
-Due to the consolidation of IFC on July 1, 2003, the consolidated financial statements include the results of operations of the mortgage operations for the period from January 1, 2003 to June 30, 2003 (the "non-consolidation period") as equity in net earnings of IFC and for the period from July 1, 2003 (the "consolidation period") on a consolidated basis.
+IMH currently owns all of the outstanding common and preferred stock of IFC, which represents 100% of the interest in IFC.
+As a result of acquiring 100% of IFC's common stock, as of July 1, 2003 IMH began to consolidate IFC as of that date.
+Due to the consolidation of IFC on July 1, 2003, the consolidated financial statements include the results of operations of the mortgage operations for the period from January 1, 2003 to June 30, 2003 (the "non-consolidation period") as equity in net earnings of IFC and for the period from July 1, 2003 to December 31, 2003 (the "consolidation period") on a consolidated basis.